Skip to content

 Key Findings

-SME restrictions raise procurement prices
+SME restrictions raise procurement prices by 7--13%

-Open tenders for group 65 yielded 4.6--8.1% lower prices compared to SME-restricted tenders for other groups, after controlling for item and buyer fixed effects.
+Open tenders for Group 65 yielded 7--13% lower prices (12--13% nominal, 7--10% IPCA-deflated) compared to SME-restricted tenders, after controlling for item and buyer fixed effects.

-R$ 84.5--85.8 million in fiscal costs
+R$ 84.5--85.8 million in fiscal costs (one product group)

 Competition declines under SME restrictions